Research-IT-Swiss-TPH/dct-comparator/README.md

 ## Overview

-**DCT comparator** is a Python project designed to facilitate the analysis and comparison of XLSForm data collection tools.
-This project addresses the need for effectively managing and tracking changes in XLSForm-based data collection tools, such as the WHO verbal autopsy, which is implemented in XX countries.
-Data collection tools often require regular updates to a master version and localized adaptations to meet specific regional or local needs.
-However, tracking changes across different master and child versions is a complex and time-consuming process.
-To simplify this, the project aims to develop a Python tool that streamlines the functional comparison of XLSForms.
+Data collection tools often require regular updates to a master version as well as sometimes additionally localized adaptations to meet specific regional or local needs.
+However, tracking changes across different master (and child) versions is a complex and time-consuming process.
+To simplify this, **DCT comparator** is a Python project designed to facilitate the analysis and comparison of XLSForm data collection tools, such as the WHO verbal autopsy, which is implemented in many countries.

-The solution includes the development of a Python class designed to represents an XLSForm and provides class methods for 1-to-1 or 1-to-N comparisons of ODK forms from a functional perspective.
-A step-by-step workflow will be created to demonstrate how to use the class for comparing two forms or a master form with multiple child forms.
-The workflow will generate an Excel file with multiple tabs, providing a detailed comparison of XLSForms.
-It will highlight functional differences across various components using color scales, with the possibility of including additional comparisons as needed.
+The solution includes the development of a Python class designed to represents an XLSForm and provides class methods for 1-to-1 comparisons of ODK forms from a functional perspective.
+A step-by-step Jupyter Notebook is also available to demonstrate how to use the class for comparing two forms.
+The workflow generates an Excel file with multiple tabs, providing a detailed comparison of XLSForms with functional differences across various components using color scales.

 ## Form class features